Asteroid: 19th and 20th centuries

 In the past, asteroids were discovered by a four-step process.
 First, a region of the sky was photographed by a wide-field telescope or astrograph.
 Pairs of photographs were taken, typically one hour apart.
 Multiple pairs could be taken over a series of days.
 Second, the two films or plates of the same region were viewed under a stereoscope.
 A body in orbit around the Sun would move slightly between the pair of films.
 Under the stereoscope, the image of the body would seem to float slightly above the background of stars.
-Third, once a moving body was identified, its location would be measured precisely using a digitizing microscope.
+Third, once a moving body was identified, its location would be measured precisely with a digitizing microscope.
 The location would be measured relative to known star locations.